Welcome to my site.

-Founder and Artistic Director of the world-renowned Montreal Chamber Music Festival, Professor of Cello & Chamber Music and Conductor of the Grand Orchestre à cordes at the Conservatoire de musique du Québec à Montréal, cellist & conductor Denis Brott is recognized internationally as one of Canada’s finest musicians.
+Founder and Artistic Director of the renowned Montreal Chamber Music Festival (MCMF), Professor of Cello & Chamber Music and Conductor of the Orchestre à cordes at the Conservatoire de musique de Montréal (1989), cellist & conductor Denis Brott is recognized internationally as one of Canada’s finest musicians.

-The list of his teachers includes some of the world’s finest cellists: Leonard Rose, Janos Starker, and Gregor Piatigorsky.
-At a young age, he won a succession of competitions, including the Washington D.C.
+Denis’ teachers include celebrated cellists Leonard Rose, Janos Starker, and Gregor Piatigorsky.
+Early in his career he won a succession of competitions, including the Washington D.C.
 Merriweather Post Competition, the Montreal Symphony Orchestra Competition, the Los Angeles Young Musicians Foundation Debut Award and the Munich International Cello Competition.
-He has been a jury member for numerous distinguished international competitions including the Munich Cello and Quartet Competitions and the Banff and Evian International String Quartet Competitions.
+He has been a jury member for numerous international competitions including the Munich Cello and Quartet Competitions and the Banff and Evian International String Quartet Competitions.

 Denis Brott played a founding role in the creation of the Canada Council for the Arts Musical Instrument Bank (1987) which, in recognition, gave him a magnificent 1706 David Tecchler cello for his lifetime use.